Page 2

 Most of our vegetables rely on pollinating insects for complete pollination.
 During cool or wet weather, or when skies are overcast, an occasional honey bee or butterfly might come along to do the job.
 But if fruits are not developing, or if they grow for a while and then turn yellow and fall off, perhaps not enough pollen grains are sticking to the stigma.
 That’s called incomplete pollination.
 The plant won’t invest resources in fruits that have only a few seeds developing.

 Try this.
 If the bees are not visiting, you can tickle the flowers.
 Gently brush your fingertip a few times against the central flower parts (photos, below).
 Make sure the flowers are fully open; the pollen and the stigma have to be mature.
 You might notice some very fine yellow or white pollen on your finger.
-Tomato and pepper flowers can be pollinated simply by vibrating the flowers.
+Tomato and pepper flowers also can be pollinated simply by vibrating the flowers.

 Tapping the mature flowers will work, if the bumble bees aren’t around.
-Tomatoes and peppers have “complete” flowers, with both male and female parts in each flower.
+Tomatoes and peppers have “complete” flowers, with both male and female reproductive parts in each flower.
 They easily self-pollinate.
 Some gardeners use a soft paintbrush for this purpose, but the flower parts are so tightly confined (especially in tomatoes) that it might be difficult to get the brush inside the flower.

 ‘African Blue’ Basil